emanuele-f/zdtun/README.md

 through zdtun via a TUN device.
 It can be useful to easily test the zdtun functionalities locally.

-## How It Works
+## Motivation

-The pivot host running Zero Dep Tunnel keeps track of the client connections and opens sockets on demand toward the private network.

-When the client initiates a connection, the pivot creates a new socket towards the target host.
-It proxies subsequent packets from the client to the target and viceversa by reconstructing network headers which have been stripped by the sockets.

-In order to proxy the TCP packets coming from the target host back to the client host, the pivot keeps track of the TCP sequence/ack numbers and behaves like a TCP application.
-Since Zero Dep Tunnel is running (see Assumptions above) on a reliable transport, there is no need to implement full TCP protocol, but only a minimal communication.
+The library was initially developed for Windows, as a way to provide VPN-like feature into an existing program, and later extended for the linux/Android world.

+Tunneling traffic through Windows can be tricky:
+  - TUN/TAP interfaces require a specific driver
+  - RAW sockets cannot enstablish TCP/UDP connections for security reasons
+  - Using libpcap-like functionalities requires installing WinPcap

+Existing solutions are complex and not appropriate to be integrated as a library into an existing program.

 ## See Also

 - zdtun used on Android to capture packets: https://github.com/emanuele-f/PCAPdroid
+- Reverse tethering on Android devices, employing a similar tecnique: https://github.com/Genymobile/gnirehtet/blob/master/DEVELOP.md
+- Android firewall app, employing a similar tecnique: https://github.com/m66b/NetGuard
 - RAW sockets for pivoting, no Windows support, no API: https://github.com/0x36/VPNPivot
 - https://docs.microsoft.com/en-us/windows/desktop/winsock/maximum-number-of-sockets-supported-2
 - http://tangentsoft.net/wskfaq/advanced.html#maxsockets
-- Reverse tethering on Android devices, employing a similar tecnique: https://github.com/Genymobile/gnirehtet/blob/master/DEVELOP.md
-- Proxy-like implementation for an Android firewall: https://github.com/m66b/NetGuard